Name in API: x_frame_options_incorrect_v2

 Summary

-The "Site Does Not Use Best Practices Against Embedding of Malicious Content" issue type highlights an incorrect or misconfigured X-Frame-Options HTTP header on a website.
-This header is used to control whether a webpage can be embedded within an <iframe> on a website, helping to prevent clickjacking attacks
+The "Site Does Not Use Best Practices Against Embedding of Malicious Content" issue type highlights the absence or misconfiguration of modern protections, such as the Content-Security-Policy (CSP) frame-ancestors directive, or the legacy X-Frame-Options HTTP header.
+These headers control whether a webpage can be embedded within an <iframe> or similar elements, helping to prevent clickjacking attacks by restricting unauthorized framing of web content.

 How Does It Work?